Doane-CCLA/docs/using-the-hpc/how-to-use/execute-a-job.md

 ### PBS Procedure

-Now that we have covered the basics of a PBS script in the context of an SHPC Condo, we will now talk about actually creating and using the script on your allocation.
+Now that we have covered the basics of a PBS script in the context of an HPC Condo, we will now talk about actually creating and using the script on your allocation.

 When creating and editing your PBS script, we will be working on the login node (from Lustre storage) using the text editor, Vi. _If Lustre storage is not available, you may complete this tutorial from within your home directory on NFS._